Home » Repurposed Furniture » Stenciled Grain Sack Chair Seat

 How to Make a Stenciled Seat Cushion

 These number stencils are part of my stencil line.
-The font came from an 1800’s sewing pattern (seen here).
+The font came from an 1800’s sewing pattern, seen here.

-I used fabric paint, which has to be heat set with an iron.heat set paint on fabric
+I used fabric paint, which needs to be heat-set with an iron.

 recovered chair seat cushion